Storyblok Raises $80M Series C - Read News

 By using objects to store the data for each list item, you'll be able to add additional properties in the future.
 But for this article we keep it as simple as possible.

-Section titled Coding the plugin Coding the plugin
+Coding the plugin

 Now that everything is set up and ready to go, let's get our hands dirty and write some code.
 In the following code snippet, you can see the basic code of our Plugin.vue file in the src directory of our project.